rtm0/vm-util/pt-index/docs/perf.md

 Index queries are ones that let you retrieve metric or label names, label values, etc.

 This section also includes basic data retrieval.
-But the data queries used here are not designed to test the performance various Prom/MetricsQL language constructs (see [Data Queries](#data-queries) for this).
+However, the data queries used here are not designed to test the performance of various Prom/MetricsQL language constructs (see [Data Queries](#data-queries) for this).
 Data retrieval also involves querying index, and we use simple queries (such as `select *`) to check the accompanying index queries.

 The following use cases are considered:

 1. `Before upgrade`.
-The majority of the users are the existing deployments will already have index data at least in the legacy curr indexDB.
-The perfomance of the existing deployments constitutes the baseline that both new that and existing deployments that upgraded to pt-index should be compared with.
+The majority of the users already have existing deployments which have index data at least in the legacy curr indexDB.
+The perfomance of the existing deployments constitutes the baseline that both new and existing deployments that upgraded to pt-index will be compared with.
 2. `Right after upgrade`.
-The upgraded existing deployments will still be using the legacy index shortly after upgrade since the pt-index has just started to be populated.
+The upgraded existing deployments will mostly be using the legacy index shortly after upgrade since the pt-index has just started to be populated.
 So it is important to check how queries against legacy curr indexDB perform before and right after the upgrade.